-The purpose of this designation is to designate areas where new residential dwellings will not be permitted, as residential uses are not compatible with the planned and/or existing uses in these areas.
+The purpose of this designation is to designate areas where new residential dwellings will not be permitted, as residential uses are not compatible with planned and/or existing uses in these areas.

 For example, MU-NR areas are used near the City's Wastewater Resource Recovery Facility and where there are heavy industrial or other hazardous operations that need to be buffered from residential.
-Developments are encouraged to be designed similar to the conceptual MU-NR plan depicted in Figure 3E.
+Developments are encouraged to be designed similar to the conceptual MU-NR plan depicted in Figure 3G.

-In reviewing development applications, the following items will be considered in MU-NR areas:
+In reviewing development applications, the City will consider the following items in MU-NR areas: